-To be formally admitted to the bachelor's program the student must have completed an Associate of Arts degree or its equivalent, from an accredited institution.
+To be formally admitted to the bachelor's program the student must have completed an Associate of Arts degree or its equivalent, from an accredited institution, with a GPA of 2.0.
 Those students who have not completed the admission requirements will be provisionally admitted and allowed to take classes.
 They must complete an AA or its equivalent prior to completion of the last 15 credits of the bachelor's degree program.